19hours/sg-statutes/Acts/Energy Market Authority of Singapore Act.md

 Quorum

-12.—(1) At every meeting of the Authority, 3 members shall constitute a quorum and no business shall be transacted unless a quorum is present.
+12.—(1) The quorum at every meeting of the Authority shall be one-third of the total number of members in office or 3 members, whichever is the higher, and no business shall be transacted unless a quorum is present.

+[Act 2 of 2012 wef 01/03/2012]

 (2) The Chairman, or in his absence the Deputy Chairman, shall preside at meetings of the Authority, and if both the Chairman and Deputy Chairman are absent from any meeting or part thereof, such member as the members present may elect shall preside at that meeting or part thereof.